nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Add Guest feature
 The `add_guest` command creates and adds a new `Guest` object into the address book.
 The attributes of the `Guest` are specified through prefixes and their corresponding values

-The sequence diagram below provides an overview for the execution flow of an `add_guest` command:
+The sequence diagram below provides an overview for the execution flow of a `add_guest` command:
 <puml src="diagrams/AddGuestSequenceDiagram.puml" />

 <box type="info" seamless>